Energinet-DataHub/.github/README.md

 ## Release procedure

-After we have merged a Pull Request, and created or updated any artifact within current repository, we must follow the procedure below to create a new release:
+After we have merged a Pull Request, and created or updated any artifact within current repository, we must follow the procedure below to create a new release.

+### Specific version release

+First we must always create a specific version release, so developers can choose to use a specific release should they choose to do so.

 1. Navigate to [Releases](https://github.com/Energinet-DataHub/.github/releases)